inveniosoftware/rfcs/rfcs/rdm-0064-custom-fields.md

 **The following use cases apply to all the above points**, and focus on the how fields are defined and used.

 - :grey_question: I want to be able to define the type: primitive (string, number, boolean, date), complex (list, dictionary), and vocabularies (both generic and specific).
-- :x: I want to be able to define required fields.
+- :white_check_mark: I want to be able to define required fields.
+- :white_check_mark: I want to be able to customize the validation of these fields.
+- :white_check_mark: I want to be able to overwrite the error messages of the custom fields' validation.

 **When displaying the custom fields in the forms...**